 What is our personal best?
 Who knows for certain?
 But one thing is for sure.
 You know when you feel good, and that means something.
 But what really makes you feel good?
 A new car?
 Yep.
 Recognition and a raise?
 Oh, Ya!
-How about doing the right thing when it’s really hard, rather than not doing something else a lot easier when it would be accepted just as well?
+Excelling at or being really good at something, like your job?
+Definitely.
+How about doing the right thing when it’s really hard, rather than not doing something else that’s a lot easier and would be accepted just as well?
 Say what?

-I’m a Psychologist and I will tell you that our personal best comes from getting to know ourselves very well and then using our natural talents and rhythms to our advantage.
-Of course, there are others to consider, and they are a very important class of people.
+Psychologically, our personal best comes from getting to know ourselves very well and then using our natural talents and rhythms to our advantage.
+Our motivation comes from our daily life.
+If you feel badly, are seeking weight loss, or have a desire to attract beautiful people, you’re going to want to be at your best.
+Of course, there are other people to think about, and they are a very important class of people to consider, too.
+Consider yourself and others together and not one at the expense of the other.
 In a previous post, I referred to “Perfecting Your Process” as a way of getting the best out of ourselves.

-Otto Scharmer, author of “Theory U”, and “Presencing” discloses a process of keeping up with this cultural correction and becoming the best version of ourselves in the process.
-In “Perfecting Your Process,” I suggested that the better we can care for ourselves, the better we can perform.
+As part of the “Positive Psychology” movement, Otto Scharmer, author of “Theory U”, and “Presencing” discloses a process of keeping up with this cultural correction and becoming the best version of ourselves in the process.
+In “Perfecting Your Process,” I suggested that the better we can care for ourselves, the better our mental performance will be and that translates into better performance overall.
 The better we perform, the more we can contribute to others.
-Yes, in some ways, it’s just that simple.
+These “others” I’m referring to, love it when we contribute value to their lives.
+Yes, in some ways, getting out our best is just that simple.

 Today, change and competition have become such an important aspect of life, that we have now reached a point in history, which demands greater effort, just to meet yesterday’s standards.
 Consider your parents or grandparents.
 Even if they were a doctor, lawyer, or engineer, their professional success didn’t require the same education that is mandatory today.
 The same effort that has helped us to achieve in the past, is the same effort that will produce only mediocre results today.
 We all want more and we are finding ways to create it.